rut654/A02/README.md

 **GLOSSARY:**
 <br>
-1. **Branch** - It is where the code gets stored, pushed, or pulled from.
-2. **Clone**- Copies a repository that can be hosted anywhere or host locally onto a machine
-3. **Commit**- Saves the files /changes to git.
+1. **Branch** - When you create a new branch, you create a new pointer to the current commit.
+Branches allow developers to work on different features or bug fixes independently without affecting the main codebase.
+Once changes in a branch are complete, they can be merged back into the main branch.
+2. **Clone**- Cloning a repository in Git means creating a copy of an existing Git repository on your local machine.
+This allows you to work on the project locally and make changes.
+Once done it can be merged into the original repository.
+3. **Commit**- When you commit changes in Git, those changes get saved to the repository's history.
+A commit in Git is a snapshot of changes made to the repository at a particular point in time.
 4. **Fetch**- Retrieves the latest changes from a remote repository (such as GitHub, GitLab) to your local repository.
 However, fetching doesn't automatically merge these changes into your local branch.
+Fetching updates your remote-tracking branches so you can see what other developers have been working on.
-5. **GIT**- A free open-source version control system that allows to create projects and teams to collaborate with each other.
-Programmers can make iterative changes to their code and trace back changes they saved.
+5. **GIT**- A free open-source distributed version control system.
+It is used for tracking changes in source code during software development.
+It allows multiple developers to work on the same project concurrently and merge their changes seamlessly.
-6. **Github**- A website used to track changes in source codes and host your repositories online.
-7. **Merge**- It is the process of combining the changes from one branch (the source branch) into another branch (the target branch).
-This brings the changes made in the source branch into the target branch's history.
-8. **Merge Conflict** - A merge conflict occurs when Git is unable to automatically merge the changes from one branch into another due to conflicting changes in the same part of a file.
-Conflict arises when two different branches modify the same line(s) of code in conflicting ways, or when one branch deletes a file while the other branch modifies it.
-When a merge conflict occurs, Git marks the conflicted areas in the affected files and inserts special markers.
-Resolving a merge conflict involves manually editing the conflicted files to remove the markers and reconcile the conflicting changes.
-9. **Push**- Uploads git commits to a remote repository
-10. **Pull**- Downloads git commits and changes to the local repository
-11. **Remote**- A remote repository, is hosted on a remote server (e.g., GitHub, GitLab) and serves as a centralized location for collaborating with others and sharing your code.
-You can push changes from your local repository to a remote repository and pull changes from the remote repository to your local one.
-12. **Repository**- A repository in Git is essentially a directory or storage space where your project files and version control information are stored.
-It's a central location where Git can manage and track changes to your project's files over time.
+6. **Github**- GitHub is a web-based platform built on top of Git.
+It provides hosting for software development projects, version control and collaboration tools.
+GitHub is used for open-source projects as well as private repositories.
+Repositories can be hosted online.

 **References**: